 - Focusing on the motives of the source.

-So when you encounter a stimulus where the author is attempting to disprove someone’s position by attacking the person or group behind that position, and you are then asked to describe the author’s error, what can you expect of the correct answer choice?
+Consider this scenario.
+You encounter a stimulus where the author is attempting to disprove someone’s position by attacking the person/group behind that position.
+Next, they will ask you to describe the author’s error.
+What can you expect of the correct answer choice?
 Well it will contain a few predictable points:

-“it is directed against the proponent of a claim rather than against the claim itself”
+- “it is directed against the proponent of a claim rather than against the claim itself”

-“it draws conclusions about the merit of a position and about the content of that position from evidence about the position’s source”
+- “it draws conclusions about the merit of a position and about the content of that position from evidence about the position’s source”

-“assuming that a claim is false on the grounds that the person defending it is of questionable character”
+- “assuming that a claim is false on the grounds that the person defending it is of questionable character”